lzty/vdem/README.md

 ```
 and then do what you can by using that exploit instance

-This are five examples demonstrate how to use this library located in [examples](https://github.com/lzty/vdem/examples) directory
+There are eight examples demonstrate how to use this library located in [examples](https://github.com/lzty/vdem/examples) directory

 For other examples: see [here](https://github.com/lzty/CVE-2026-94128) and [here](https://github.com/lzty/CVE-2026-94129)

 # What to do in next
-- terminate process
 - support read / write process memorys

 # Disclaimer